SciML/DiffEqDocs.jl/docs/src/features/monte_carlo.md

 * `MonteSerial()` - No parallelism
 * `MonteThreads()` - This uses multithreading.
 It's local (single computer, shared memory) parallelism only.
 Fastest when the trajectories are quick.
-* `:parfor` - A multiprocessing parallelism.
-Slightly better than `pmap` when the calculations are fast.
-Does not re-distribute work: each trajectory is assumed to take as long to calculate.
 * `MonteDistributed()` - The default.
 Uses `pmap` internally.
 It will use as many processors as you have Julia processes.
 To add more processes, use `addprocs(n)`.
 See Julia's documentation for more details.
 Recommended for the case when each trajectory